phoenixframework/phoenix_live_view/guides/client/syncing-changes.md

   - `"patch"` - the boolean flag indicating this was a patch navigation.
   - `"pop"` - the boolean flag indication this was a navigation via `popstate` from a user navigation forward or back in history.

+For navigation-aware logic, prefer `phx:navigate` over hook callbacks like `updated()`, as hooks may fire before `window.location` is updated.